 A utility program that resolves a numeric stack trace dump to symbols.
 See Section 4.7.4, “resolve_stack_dump — Resolve Numeric Stack Trace Dump to Symbols”.

 A utility that displays the meaning of system or MySQL error codes.
-See Section 4.8.1, “perror — Explain Error Codes”.
+See Section 4.8.1, “perror — Display MySQL Error Message Information”.

 A utility program that performs string replacement in the input text.
 See Section 4.8.2, “replace — A String-Replacement Utility”.